On the numerically and cohomologically trivial automorphisms of elliptic surfaces II: $\chi(S)>0$: Bounding the torsion part of the Mordell--Weil groups

 \section{Bounding the torsion part of the Mordell--Weil groups}

-In view of Lemmas~\ref{lem: AutQ vs MW} and \ref{lem: MW finite}, it is crucial to bound $\MW(J(f))_\tor$, if one wants to bound $\Aut_{B, \QQ}(S)$ and $\Aut_{\QQ}(S)$.
+In view of Proposition~\ref{lem: AutQ vs MW} and Lemma \ref{lem: MW finite}, it is crucial to bound $\MW(J(f))_\tor$, if one wants to bound $\Aut_{B, \QQ}(S)$ and $\Aut_{\QQ}(S)$.
 In this respect, the elliptic modular surfaces, introduced in \cite{Shi72}, play a key role, since $\MW(J(f))_\tor$ is essentially pulled back from the Mordell--Weil group of an elliptic modular surface.

 Note that any abelian group generated by two elements can be realized as a subgroup of the Mordell--Weil group of an elliptic modular surface by \cite[Example~5.4]{Shi72}.
 The aim of this subsection is to give a linear bound of $|\MW(X)_\tor|$ for a jacobian elliptic surface $h\colon X\rightarrow B$ in terms of $g(B)$; see Proposition~\ref{prop: bd MW}.